upalepu/iac/docs/Ubuntu.md

 ubuntu@ubuntu:~/iac/ubuntu$
 ```

 That's it!
 Your AWS EC2 infrastructure - VPC & EC2 machine or machines have been destroyed.
 To verify that the machine is no longer available, try to SSH into the machine from a bash command prompt.
 You should get a timeout.
 Try and access the machine from your browser, using both the IP address and the Amazon EC2 address.
 You should get an error.
+You can also login to your AWS console and see that there are no additional resources in the system.

 ## Summary